NYTG Logo

 Cabaret on Broadway will close on September 21, a month earlier than the previously announced closing date of October 19.
 At the time of closing, the musical revival will have played 610 total performances at the August Wilson Theatre.

 Additionally, Billy Porter, who currently stars as the Emcee, has withdrawn from the production due to sepsis.
-Marty Lauter and David Merino, the production’s two Emcee alternates, will alternate in the role for the final performances, with an exact schedule for each to be announced.
+Marty Lauter and David Merino, the production’s two Emcee alternates, will alternate in the role for the final performances.
+Merino will perform from September 9-11 and 19-21, and Lauter will perform from September 12-18.

 Continuing with the production through its closing are Marisha Wallace as Sally Bowles, Calvin Leon Smith as Clifford Bradshaw, Steven Skybell as Herr Schultz, Ellen Harvey as Fraulein Schneider, Henry Gottfried as Ernst Ludwig, and Michelle Aravena as Fritzie/Kost.